GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 - [G7] Allow management system to set up and modify parameters of the system.

     - [R7.1] The system will provide an interface to select areas to mark as safe for parking.
 The selection of the locations will be possible specifying the boundaries of the areas using a map or a radius around an address.
-    - [R7.2] The system will provide an interface to select the price for minute of the rides and during the engaged state.
+    - [R7.2] The system will provide an interface to select the price for minute of the rides and during the busy state.
     - [R7.3] The system will provide and interface to customize fees and the percentage of discount and penalty for the cases highlighted in the [G.4] scope.